juju4/ansible-scumblr/README.md

  * 1.9
  * 2.0
  * 2.2
+ * 2.5

 ### Operating systems

-Tested with vagrant only on Ubuntu 14.04 for now but should work on 12.04 and similar debian based systems.
+Tested on Ubuntu 14.04, 16.04 and 18.04 but should work on similar debian based systems.
 More work is needed for redhat-based distribution or other Unix.

 ### Dependencies